 Canfordians have benefitted from experienced Premiership and International players with coaching clinics run by Exeter Chiefs players Haydn Thomas, Brett Sturgess & James Scaysbrook.
 England Front row forwards David Flatman and Lee Mears.
 Backs have enjoyed sessions with England’s mercurial Olly Barkley.

 Numerous pupils have represented the County, Area, South West division and England at U16 and U18 level and have gone on to play professional rugby after they have left Canford.
-In recent years players have signed Academy contracts with Bath, London Irish and Wasps or have secured scholarships to some of the leading rugby playing universities.
+In recent years players have signed Academy contracts with Bath, London Irish, Newcastle and Exeter Chiefs or have secured scholarships to some of the leading rugby playing universities including representing Cambridge in the varsity match.
 One of our most illustrious Old Canfordian rugby players is Ben Gollings, who currently holds the world record for points scored in the IRB sevens series.
-Ben is arguably one of the greatest 7's exponents in the world and often returns to Canford to share his knowledge of the game with current pupils.
+Ben is one of the greatest 7's exponents in the world and often returns to Canford to share his knowledge of both codes of the game with current pupils.

 Heading the coaching team is Director of Rugby Peter Short.
 Previously a player with Exeter Chiefs, he spent six years at Bath where he was part of the winning European Challenge cup squad.
 Prior to joining Bath, he spent two years on the continent with Racing Club Narbonne Mediteranee in the French top flight.
 In his formative years he spent four years with Leicester Tigers and was part of the squad winning multiple English Premierships and back to back Heineken Cups.